-The City State of Sparta, dismissed by its critics as little more than an armed camp, was situated in the far south of the Greek peninsula in an area known as Laconia and surrounded by mountains on either side it was isolated from much of the rest of Greece.
-It was this isolation that allowed it to develop as a society free of outside interference and influence but its founding had not been an easy one.
+The City State of Sparta, dismissed by its critics as no more than an armed camp, was situated in the far south of the Greek peninsula in an area known as Laconia where, surrounded by mountains on either side it was isolated from much of the rest of Greece.
+It was this isolation that allowed it to develop as a society free of outside influence, but its founding had not been an easy one.

 Many years earlier Sparta had fought a series of long and bloody wars against its neighbour Messenia, wars which the Spartan's had very nearly lost.
-The First war was the result of the Spartans wanting to break out of their Laconian isolation and into the Peloponnesian hinterland but Messenians stood in their way and they were to fight long and hard to retain their independence.
-When their resistance was finally broken the Spartans were unforgiving in their retribution.
-All the surviving Messenians were absorbed into Sparta as Helots, or slaves.
+The First war was the result of the Spartans wanting to break out of their Laconian isolation and into the Peloponnesian hinterland, but Messenians stood in their way and they were to fight long and hard to retain their independence.
+When their resistance was finally broken the Spartans were unforgiving with all the surviving Messenians were absorbed into Sparta as Helots, or slaves.

-This snub strained relations between the two City States almost to breaking point while the Messenian Slave Revolt was to have a profound effect upon Spartan thinking for the rest of its existence.
-The Spartans convinced they were surrounded by enemies allied to Athens also lived in fear of their slaves.
-It both determined both heir domestic and foreign policy.
+This snub strained relations between the two City States almost to breaking point and the Messenian Slave Revolt was to have a profound effect upon Spartan thinking for the rest of its existence.
+The Spartans convinced they were surrounded by enemies also lived in fear of their slaves.
+It determined both their domestic and foreign policy.

-The enslaved Helots who constituted as much as 80% of Sparta's population were harshly treated, and their repression constant and unrelenting.
+The enslaved Helots who constituted 80% of Sparta's population were harshly treated, and their repression constant and unrelenting.
 For a far as a Spartan was concerned there was no such thing as a good Helot.
 As such, they were regularly beaten regardless of any wrongdoing.
-Indeed, it was not uncommon for a Helot to be executed for showing too much vigour considered dangerous or too little vigour considered worthless.
+Indeed, it was not uncommon for a Helot to be executed for showing too much vigour which was considered dangerous or too little vigour considered worthless.